MartinaP87/power-yoga/README.md

 - The fully responsive navigation bar appears on all pages;
 - It includes links to the Logo, Home page, About, Classes, Blog, Sign-in, and Sign Up page and is identical on each page to allow for easy navigation.
 - When the user is logged in, the navbar also displays a link to Book and Reservations, which are restricted areas;
-- This section will allow the user to easily navigate from page to page across all devices without reverting to the previous page via the ‘back’ button.
+- This section will allow the user to easily navigate from page to page across all devices without reverting to the previous page via the ‘back’ button;
+- When the screen size reduces to the breakpoint, the navbar collapse into a hamburger menu.

 ### Callout Section
  <img src ="">